 If you’re done with the previous stages and the website runs like a swiss watch, it’s time to consider the tools that can help increase your sales.

 This stage is all about the tools which help your business grow and scale.

-- Artificial Intelligence.
+Artificial Intelligence.
 AI is conquering the world and eCommerce isn’t an exception.
-From personal assistants and chatbots to custom recommendations and “smart analytics”, artificial intelligence is penetrating and changing the ecommerce world with the speed of a lightning.
-Not every online store can afford using AI in its business yet, but as the time passes, the implementation costs will drop and AI will become a new standard for electronic commerce.
+From personal assistants and chatbots to custom recommendations and “smart analytics”, artificial intelligence is penetrating and changing the eCommerce world with the speed of lightning.
+Not every online store can afford to use AI in its business yet, but as time passes, the implementation costs will drop and AI will become a new standard for electronic commerce.